kipz/actions-openpubkey-signer/README.md

-# actions-oidc-debugger
+# actions-openpubkey-signer

-This action requests a JWT and prints the claims included within the JWT received from GitHub Actions.
+This action generates an ephemeral public/private keypair, signs things with private key, and uses OIDC to prove posession of the associate public key

 ## How to use this Action